AdvancedPhotonSource/GSAS-II/docs/source/GSASIIGUI.rst

 Module to create the GUI for display of HAP items (where there is an entry for each histogram & phase).
-This is shown when the Phase "Data" tab is selected or may appear as if in a separate data tree item (see SeparateHistPhaseTreeItem in config.py).
+This is shown when the Phase "Data" tab is selected, or can appear as in a separate data tree item if the SeparateHistPhaseTreeItem configuration variable is set (described in `config_example.py`).

 GSASIIddataGUI Classes & Routines
 ---------------------------------------